 Nominee registered shares

 Shareholders whose shares have been registered in the name of a bank or securities institute must temporarily re-register their shares in their own names with Euroclear Sweden AB in order to be entitled to participate in the shareholders’ meeting.
-Shareholders wishing such re-registration must inform their nominee of this well before 23 March 2017, when such re-registration must have been completed.
+Shareholders wishing such re-registration must inform their nominee of this well before 3 April 2018, when such registration must have been completed.

 Shareholders represented by proxy shall issue a dated and signed power of attorney for the proxy.
 If the power of attorney is issued on behalf of a legal entity, a certified copy of a registration certificate or a corresponding document for the legal entity shall be appended.
 The power of attorney is valid for a maximum of one year after the issuance or for the duration indicated in the power of attorney, whichever is longer, but not for more than five years after issuance.
 The registration certificate, where applicable, may not be older than one year.
 The power of attorney in original and, where applicable, the registration certificate should be submitted to the company by mail at the address set forth above well in advance of the shareholders’ meeting.
 The form to use for a power of attorney can be found on www.pandox.se.

 Shareholders are reminded of their right to request information in accordance with Chapter 7 Section 32 of the Swedish Companies Act (Sw. aktiebolagslagen).

 There are a total of 75,000,000 class A shares, corresponding to 225,000,000 votes, and 92,499,999 class B shares, corresponding to 92,499,999 votes, in the company as of the date of this notice.